andreeaconstantin23/Health_Insurance_Project/README.md

 - Provides a framework that can be adapted for customer segmentation and risk modeling in other industries

 Tools & Methods
-R – statistical modeling and regression analysis
+- R – statistical modeling and regression analysis
-Excel – data cleaning and exploratory analysis
+- Excel – data cleaning and exploratory analysis
-Techniques: regression modeling, interaction effects (BMI × smoking), data interpretation
+- Techniques: regression modeling, interaction effects (BMI × smoking), data interpretation

-Future Improvements
-Incorporate longitudinal data to track cost changes over time Explore non-linear models for better prediction of extreme cases Expand analysis with additional behavioral and lifestyle variables

 Takeaway
-This project demonstrates how combining data analysis with behavioral insights can generate actionable recommendations for pricing, risk assessment, and strategic decision-making.
+- This project demonstrates how combining data analysis with behavioral insights can generate actionable recommendations for pricing, risk assessment, and strategic decision-making.